 As a US expat, do you understand your tax impact when living abroad?
 The United States taxes its citizens based on citizenship and not residency.
 It means that you will have to take care of both German tax and US tax if you live abroad in Germany.
 In this article, you will find information about your tax obligations in both Germany and the US.

-This article is written by Marc J. Strohl, CPA, the founder and managing director of Protax Consulting Services, which specializes in expat tax services.
+This is a guest article written by Marc J. Strohl, CPA, the founder and managing director of Protax Consulting Services, which specializes in expat tax services.

 US Citizens Should Consider Taxes When Living Abroad in Germany

 Germany is increasingly becoming a favored destination for Americans looking for more attractive career prospects in an upcoming economy.
 High-grade education at affordable costs is yet another factor that inspires people to move across the pond to Deutschland.
 The presence of several international business headquarters and a significant US military presence add to the list of reasons.
 Lots of US citizens take up residence in cities such as Essen, Berlin, Frankfurt, and Munich, among others.